 Life skills to teach your kids: part 2

-Part two of our series looking at some of the key skills you can teach your kids.
+Part two of our series looks at some of the key skills you can teach your kids.
 This one covers handling their emotions, keeping safe on the roads, how to handle friendships, and basic hygiene.

 From the moment they’re born, children are like sponges, soaking up knowledge in every waking moment.
 As they grow up they continue to learn from friends and family, books, television and at school.

 But their most important teachers are you and their mum.
 You are the most significant people in their life with the power to teach, encourage and support them right from the start.

 To help you make the most of this privileged position, here are five skills you can teach your son or daughter, each of which will make a fundamental difference to their life.

 Powerful emotions like anger, jealousy or fear can feel out of control and overwhelming for young children.
 Try not to tell your children they’re naughty or bad for feeling angry or jealous - for instance of their sister’s new toy, instead let them know it is normal to have these kinds of feelings and help them to learn how to manage them.

 Let them know it’s fine to be scared of some things - "If they are really scared of something, it’s important for you to say: 'I can see you’re scared, but I’ll show you there’s nothing to be frightened of'" says Suzie Hayman from Parentline Plus.
 "If your toddler is terrified of dogs, don’t whisk them away – that confirms they should be scared.
 Instead, find a friendly dog and gently introduce them to it."

 Also be careful about gender stereotyping – it is ok for boys to feel and show emotions, so avoid saying anything which might indicate that it isn’t, or that suggests that doing so makes them ‘inferior’.
 So avoid phrases like ‘stop crying like a girl’ and so on - as these are not just unhelpful, but also derogatory towards females.